Corrections, carceral suicide, prisoner reentry

-Hayley Carlisle is a first-year doctoral student in George Mason University's Department of Criminology, Law & Society.
+Hayley Carlisle is a second-year doctoral student in George Mason University's Department of Criminology, Law & Society.
 She is currently a Graduate Research Assistant in the Early Justice Strategies (EJS) Lab under Dr. Evan Lowder.

 Hayley received her Master of Science from American University in Justice, Law & Criminology with a specialization in Justice and Public Policy in 2020.
 Prior to starting her doctoral journey at George Mason University, Hayley worked for the D.C.
 Department of Corrections, during which time she designed and supported programs for returning citizens and incarcerated residents in the D.C.
 Jail.